liusen-adalab/test-script/README.md

     - [ ] sudo apt install pkg-config
 - [ ] use git to update
 - [ ] more convenient tmux layout
+- [x] support to run in any directory

 # Bug to Fix
 - [ ] miner crash at restart
+- [ ] determine if running in tmux